zeolearn/nodejs-text-tutorial/module5.md

 });
 ```

 We are building a chat application and the above code is our server side code.
 We start by requiring the essential modules we need like `fs` and `http` and the `socket.io` module that just installed.
 Then with `http` module we create server and open the port 8080.
-Note that, websocket protocol works as an addition layer over HTTP protocol and this is the reason we need to first create a server using HTTP.
-After that, we `socketio.listen` to listen on the same host (localhost) and port (8080) thus enabling the connection between the server and the client as bi-directional. `socket.on` opens this connection and socket.broadcat.emit listens to an incoming or outgoing responses.
+Note that, websocket protocol works as an additional layer over HTTP protocol and this is the reason we need to first create a server using HTTP.
+After that, we `socketio.listen` to listen on the same host (localhost) and port (8080) thus enabling the connection between the server and the client as bi-directional. `socket.on` opens this connection and socket.broadcat.emit listens to an incoming or outgoing response.

 Now are going to implement the front end part.
 Create a new file called `index.html` and we will be using socket.io with jQuery here.